iistrate/concurrent-job-scheduler/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Roadmap

+- [ ] Expand unit test suite to cover cancellation and priority edge cases.
+- [ ] Investigate performance with a larger number of worker threads.
+- [ ] Add support for scheduled (delayed) task execution.

 ## Status

 ✅ **Version 1.0.0** – Stable release with full test coverage and initial performance benchmarks.